 • Protocol and Algorithms for Critical Events (PACE) which is a mobile app made to keep up to date protocols available to caregivers that walks through the decision tree and records the steps and time spent on at each interval.
 This data can be securely transmitted back to the patient’s electronic health record.

 • The mild Traumatic Brain Injury (mTBI) research project is working to accurately predict sideline concussion diagnosis in a far less subjective method that is currently in use.
 The goal is to develop a test that is at least 95 percent accurate and takes less than 10 minutes to perform.

-• Cardiascan TM is an ambulatory vital signs monitor designed to screen for threatening cardiac arrhythmias.
-It sets itself apart by measuring the motion of the heart in conjunction with ECG readings.
+• Cardiascan TM is an ambulatory vital signs monitor that is designed to screen for threatening cardiac arrhythmias.
+It sets itself apart due to the fact that it measures the motion of the heart in conjunction with ECG readings.
 It is a safe, self-contained and portable package that can be comfortably worn.

-To place yourself in the moment where the patient or healthcare provider is having a difficult time and looking at what could be done to ease the burden, is the model for improvement employed by the TIRHR.
-This model of bringing people together, with a passion for solving the issues that our patients face, is the heart of innovation.
+To place yourself in the moment where the patient or healthcare provider is having a difficult time and looking at what could be done to ease the burden is the model for improvement employed by the TIRHR.
+This model of bringing people together, with a passion for helping to solve issues that our patients face, is the heart of innovation.
 The problems to be solved are all around us, we just need to train our eyes, observe, and ask the questions.
-Besides bringing products and solutions to market that reduce costs and create better outcomes, another long-term goal is for the TIRHR to become a source of revenue for the rural health system.
+Besides bringing products and solutions to market that help reduce the cost and create better outcomes; another long-term goal is for the TIRHR to become a source of revenue for the rural health system.
 With healthcare costs rising and other factors bringing uncertainty to the market, diversification could be a welcome safety net.